metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 On the other hand, optimizing for a goal helps decision making.

 Stack building and creating a coding style guide is about decision making.
-When the goal is clear making decisions is easy.
+When the goal is clear, making decisions is easy.

 ## Less cognitive load

-It sounds vague but reducing cognitive load is a viable task at every phase in React developemnt.
+It sounds vague but reducing cognitive load is a viable task at every phase in React development.

 Creating a new component?
 Use a generator.
 No need to remember component structure and write boilerplate code.